I often meet leaders with an “I don’t go to work to make friends” attitude. I get that; I really do.

 Cultivating networks doesn’t mean you need to join the social club.
 But it does mean that you need to be likeable.

-According to Cuddy, Kohut and Neffinger, who wrote Connect Then Lead, leaders who rank low on ‘likeability’ have a one in 2000 chance of being regarded as effective.
+According to Cuddy, Kohut, and Neffinger, who wrote Connect Then Lead, leaders who rank low on ‘likeability’ have a one-in-2000 chance of being regarded as effective.
 In Robert B. Cialdini’s cornerstone text Influence, likeability is one of six key levers of influence.

 When you’re likeable, people buy from you, hire you, marry you, spend time with you and do things for you – even when you’re not the most charismatic, the highest performer, or the most senior.
 Being likeable is a shortcut to influence that takes the pressure off us to create perfection in our work and ideas.
 It’s an enabler that gives us margin and permission.